Abusing certain drugs, such as amphetamines and hallucinogens, can lead to a mental illness called psychosis.

 5. Mood Swings

 Psychosis is often treated at the same time as addiction at most drug rehab centers.
-Many times, those who suffer from mental health disorders also suffer from addiction, and frequently use drugs and alcohol to self-medicate and relieve symptoms.
-Seeking treatment for addiction and psychosis at the same time helps ensure you can fully overcome both disorders, and get back to living a healthier, happier, more fulfilling life.
+Many times, those who suffer from mental health disorders also suffer from addiction because they frequently use drugs and alcohol to self-medicate and relieve symptoms.
+Seeking treatment for addiction and psychosis at the same time helps ensure you can fully overcome both disorders and get back to living a healthier, happier, more fulfilling life.

-If you or someone you care about suffers from substance abuse, understand that getting help now can improve and save your life, or that of your loved one.
-Call our 24/7 confidential helpline at 800-934-1582(Who Answers?) to learn more about nearby drug rehab centers that can help you overcome addiction.
+If you or someone you care about suffers from substance abuse, getting help now can improve and save your life and those of your loved ones.
+Call our 24/7 confidential helpline at 800-934-1582(Sponsored) to learn more about nearby drug rehab centers that can help you overcome addiction.

 the Take-Away